The Power of Positive Psychology

 Benefits of Positive Psychology

-Why should you bother with positive psychology when every day is a struggle and you cannot see the silver lining?
-Because these techniques are free to try.
-As coping mechanisms, they are much healthier than substances.
+Why should you bother with positive psychology when every day is a struggle, and you cannot see the silver lining?
+One apparent reason is that these techniques are accessible and free to try.

-Pathways Out of Financial Despair and Homelessness
+Pathways Out of Financial Despair When Facing Homelessness

-Let’s consider a pathway out of financial despair and homelessness.
+Let’s consider a path out of financial despair.
 The goal is to find a stable residence, apply for subsidies, and earn a sustainable income.
-To do this, many people need six to eight months; others take years.
-How long it may take for you depends on several factors.
+Many people need three to six months; others are shorter, and some take longer.

 Positive psychology techniques help you focus and improve on the factors within your control.

-While you can wait for the odds to change, which are out of your control, you can start practicing positive psychology, focusing on things within your control.
-Positive psychology is a good starting point to improve your situation.
+While you can wait for the odds to change, which you might feel is out of your control, you can start practicing positive psychology, focusing on things within your control.

 Practicing positive psychology can get you to a healthy state of mind – mentally and emotionally.
-This healthy state, which is your well-being, is essential to overcome multiple challenges in getting stable housing for yourself and your family again.
+Positive psychology helps train your brain to favor the positive things in life, even when you are hard-pressed to name one.

 - Celebrate your admirable resilience